Q and A

 ROB: When I signed my first contract with a publisher, I related the information to a friend of mine who is a well-known author.
 She told me, “Congratulations on becoming a writer.
 Now you’ll have a lot less time to write.”
 No one likes to admit it.
 I sure didn’t.
 But writing, like everything else, is a business, one that is constantly changing and evolving.

 Q: Who have been your biggest writing influences?

 ROB: There are numerous authors who are extremely talented and exceedingly gifted.
-I'm a big-time fan of Michael Connelly, C J Box, James Grippando, Tess Gerritsen, Barry Eisler, Lisa Scottoline, Brad Thor, Archer Mayor, Linwood Barclay, Brian Freeman, Linda Castillo and the timeless works of Ed McBain.
-But as far as influencing me personally I’d have to say Vince Flynn.
-As embarrassing as this is to admit I never used to read.
+I'm a big-time fan of Michael Connelly, C J Box, James Grippando, Tess Gerritsen, Brian Freeman, Brad Thor, Archer Mayor, Linwood Barclay, Linda Castillo and the timeless works of Ed McBain.
+But as far as influencing me personally I’d say Vince Flynn.
+As embarrassing as this is to admit I used to detest reading.
 Then I came across Mr. Flynn's “Memorial Day” and got hooked.
 Sure, the writing, the prose, the characters, the plot twists and turns, were all flawless.
 But what I found most influential to me—what resonated with me personally--was the fact that he never gave up on his dream and went after it full throttle.
 To me that was more inspiring than any thriller a novelist could create.